solosage1/anyprice-oracle/EIP.md

 ### Benchmark Scenario

-As a concrete scenario, consider updating a price feed every 5 minutes from mainnet to Optimism:
+As a concrete scenario, consider updating a price feed every 5 minutes from one OP-Stack chain (e.g., Optimism Mainnet) to another (e.g., Unichain) using the Superchain Interop Messenger:
 There are 12 updates per hour, 288 per day.
+Each update costs ~27,100 gas on the source L2 and ~22,100 gas on the destination L2.
+Total L2 gas per update is ~49,200.
+Daily L2 gas: 288 * 49,200 = ~14.17 million gas.
+L2 gas is significantly cheaper than L1 gas.
+For example, if L2 gas is $0.000025/gas (a hypothetical value, actual costs vary), this translates to about $0.35/day.
+This is highly acceptable for critical cross-chain price feeds.
+Latency would be ~2 seconds per update.

-At ~45k gas L1 each (as per revised estimate), that's ~12.96 million gas/day on L1.
+If a feed needed to be sent from L1 to an L2, it would use the canonical Bedrock messenger.
+At ~45k gas L1 each (dispatch cost, as per earlier estimates which are now primarily for L1-involved paths), that's ~12.96 million gas/day on L1.
 With ETH at $1800, and an L1 basefee of 10 gwei, this translates to about $233/day.
-However, L1 basefees vary; for example, if the basefee ranges from 6-15 gwei (as might be observed, e.g., Q2 2025 on OP-Mainnet for illustrative purposes), the daily L1 cost could range from approximately $140 to $350.
-On L2, 288*25k = 7.2 million gas/day, but L2 gas is much cheaper (even if ~$0.001 per kGas, that's <$10/day).
+However, L1 basefees vary; for example, if the basefee ranges from 6-15 gwei, the daily L1 cost could range from approximately $140 to $350.
+The L2 execution cost would add a small amount to this.
-So this approach could cost from a couple of hundred to several hundred dollars a day for a continuously updating feed – likely acceptable for a critical DeFi price, but too high for less critical data.
-By comparison, a dedicated L2 oracle posting directly might cost less on L1 (zero, since staying on L2), but then you rely on that separate oracle's trust model.

-Future extensions (e.g., an "ERC-76xx-OPT" profile) might define alternative transport mechanisms such as an optimistic fast path with a bonded signer.
+Future extensions (e.g., an "ERC-76xx-OPT" profile not using canonical SIM or Bedrock) might define alternative transport mechanisms.
 In such a hypothetical scenario, L1 might not be hit at all for each update
 (the signer could post directly on L2, costing maybe 50k gas on L2 per update, which is a few cents).
 But then an occasional reconciliation or proof might be posted on L1 (like once a day or only when challenged).
 This hybrid approach could drastically cut costs for those specific, opt-in use cases, at the expense of introducing different trust assumptions and security considerations that would need to be clearly defined and approved within that extension's specification.
-ERC-76xx v1.0 for OP-Stack chains, however, commits to the canonical path for maximum security.
+ERC-76xx v1.0 for OP-Stack chains, however, commits to SIM for L2-L2 communication and the canonical Bedrock path for L1-involved communication for maximum security.

-The above calculations illustrate that ERC-76xx's approach, when using the canonical messenger, is economically feasible for high-value, time-sensitive data (especially with aggregator contracts possibly batching multiple values per message).
+The above calculations illustrate that ERC-76xx's approach, when using SIM for L2-L2 updates, is economically feasible for high-value, time-sensitive data.
+When L1 interaction is needed, the costs are higher but may still be acceptable.
 It's important that the standard remains lean so that implementers are not deterred by excessive gas overhead.

 [^1]: The EIP-2362 specification *recommends* (SHOULD) a convention for `bytes32` feed IDs (typically derived from `keccak256(symbol, granularity)`), promoting interoperability.
 However, it does not mandate a single global registry or enforce this scheme, so adherence is de-facto.
-[^2]: The ≈ 41-43k gas figure for `L1CrossDomainMessenger.sendMessage` is based on typical observations on OP Mainnet.
-A safe ceiling of 45k is recommended for budgeting, as actual gas can vary (±15% or more) depending on factors like storage slot warmth and batch submission context.
-Implementers should benchmark for their specific use case.

 ## Citations